Efficient High-Dimensional Entangled State Analyzer with Linear Optics: Preparation of the Auxiliary State

-To prepare the auxiliary multi-qudit state that we need, we start by exciting the atom and routing the first photon in time-bin $0$ to spatial mode $x_0$.
+The proposal to prepare the required auxiliary multi-qudit state, illustrated by the pulse sequence and overviewed at the top of Fig.~\ref{fig:figure3}, is the following.
+We start by exciting the emitter, which is prepared in an equal superposition of the ground states.
+The emitter subsequently decays and emits one photon corresponding to the bright state in the ideal setting.
+We will first go through the scheme without considering experimental imperfections and consider a more realistic setting in the next section.
+We start by emitting two photons in subsequent time bins:

-Here, the first ket indicates the spin qubit and the second ket the state of the two photonic qudits.
-The position in the second ket indicates the spatial mode, a '\text{v}' indicates a vacuum.
-We excite again and route the photon in time-bin $1$ to spatial mode $x_1$:
+Here, the first ket indicates the spin qubit and the second ket the state of the photonic qudit, where $\ct_i$ is the creation operator of a photon in time bin $i$.
+Next, the spin is flipped